 You will receive an initial confirmation upon submitting your project application.
 After your application is reviewed, you will be contacted by a VOC staff member or volunteer project scout to schedule a site visit and discuss your proposal in greater detail.

 Once a decision has been made, you will be notified by a VOC staff member if your project has been accepted or declined.
-We will make every effort possible to notify all applicants by the end of November 2026 if a project has been accepted or declined; all notifications will be made by the end of the 2026 calendar year.
+We will make every effort possible to notify all applicants by the end of November 2026; all notifications will be made by the end of the 2026 calendar year.

 If Your Project is Selected